randomnoun/bookcase-ops/setup/SETUP-HARDWARE.md

 # bnenas04

-A ZFS storage server, running TrueNAS SCALE ( which is based on Linux ).
+A ZFS storage server, running TrueNAS SCALE ( based on Linux, which is a step up from my earlier nas servers which ran on FreeNAS/FreeBSD ).

 Everything below is from umart.com.au, unless mentioned otherwise.